Sitecore/jss/docs/data/routes/docs/nextjs/page-routing/switching-to-ssr/en.md

 The Next.js sample application `[[..path]].tsx` route can be optimized for either Static Site Generation (SSG) or Server-Side Rendering (SSR).

-You can choose the initial pre-rendering form on `jss create` with the optional `--prerender` parameter:
+You can choose the initial pre-rendering form on create with the optional `prerender` parameter.
+SSG is used by default if you omit the parameter.
+For example, [with `jss create`](/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate):

 ```
 jss create my-first-jss-app nextjs [--prerender {SSG|SSR}]
 ```

-**SSG is used by default** if you omit the parameter.

 However, you may wish to switch the pre-rendering form after creation or reference both for Next.js hybrid (both SSR & SSG) applications.